FabricMC/fabric-docs/develop/items/custom-shields.md

 ::: info

-These models can be data generated.
+These models are data-generated.
 For more information, see the documentation on generating [item models](../data-generation/item-models).

 :::